xabra/rust_language_reference/Rust Cheatsheet.md

 ## Generics

-Generics are used to create abstract, type-independent definitions for items like functions, structs, enums, and methods.
+Generics are used to create abstract, type-independent code for items like functions, structs, enums, and methods.

 ```Rust
 fn my_function<T> (param1: T, param2: U) ->  T {   // Generic function with different parameter types